Ayesha-creator/Microcontroller-LPC2148/PWM/readme.md

 ### PWMMCR (PWM Match Control Register)
 - It controls what action is to be taken on a match between the PWM Match Registers and PWM Timer Counter.

-### PWMPCR (PWM Control Register)
-- It is used to enable and select each type of PWM.

 ### PWMLER (PWM Latch Enable Register)
 - It is used to control the update of the PWM Match Registers when they are used for PWM generation.